 Queen Anne Townhouses

 Prospect Park is the primary home of the eclectic and asymmetric Queen Anne townhouse.
-These structures were built in the late 1800s and feature gabled roofs, sharply angled dormers, and even turrets.
+These structures were built in the late 1800s and featured gabled roofs, sharply angled dormers, and even turrets.
 Variegated asymmetric windows, often made of stained glass, soar above paneled wooden doors framed by Greek Revival columns and elaborate stone awnings.
 Look for overhanging eaves, pedimented porches, wooden shingle rooftops, and terra-cotta accents.

 Romanesque Revival Townhouses